Dog Training Services

 Uplifting Paws operates under a positive reinforcement training philosophy.
 Scientifically proven, positive reinforcement techniques help strengthen the bond between you and your dog.
 This method allows your dog to make choices and figure out exactly what you as the owner are asking of them.
 Communication and consistency are key to positive reinforcement training.
 All of our service dogs, therapy teams and obedience clients are trained this way.
 By purchasing an obedience class from us, you are directly supporting our service and therapy dog programs.
 All revenue from our obedience classes goes towards helping our service dog program!

-We offer 8 different group obedience classes for all ages, breeds, and abilities of both dog and handler.
-All obedience classes run for 4 weeks and 45 minutes each week, except for our Therapy Class which meets for 7 weeks.
+All obedience classes run for 4 weeks and an hour per week except for our Therapy Class which meets for 7 weeks.
 Group classes are also limited to 6 dogs per session to provide optimal time for all clients with the trainer.
-Each 4 week session of classes is $100 + tax.
+All training classes are $135 for a 4 week session, and Therapy Class is $185 for 7 weeks.